Subhash-04/morningstar/README.md

 npm start
 ```

-The application will open at `http://localhost:3000`
+The application will open at `http://localhost:3001`

 ## Build for Production

 ```bash
 npm run build
 ```

+## Deploy to Netlify

+The project is configured for Netlify deployment:
+- Build command: `npm run build`
+- Publish directory: `dist`
+- Redirects are configured in `netlify.toml`

 ## Project Structure